jameshfisher/jameshfisher.com/_posts/2016-12-15-file-descriptor-misnomer.md

   - posix
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  File descriptors should be called "resource descriptors".
+They represent various system resources, not just regular files.
+The operations you can perform depend on the specific resource.
 ---

 People say "in UNIX, everything is a file".
 And that we interact with the operating system through "file descriptors".